Back to home

 How Lucida works

-How does Lucida work with our existing EHR?
+How does Lucida work with our existing stack?

-No. Lucida is strictly read-only.
-Every integration we build is one-way: we read notes, billing data, and authorization data from your existing systems.
-We do not push content back into the EHR chart, do not modify clinical documentation, and do not alter any record of care.
-This is a deliberate architectural choice — it keeps Lucida out of your clinicians' workflow, keeps compliance review simple, and means our engagement can never corrupt or change your clinical record of truth.
+No. Every integration we build is one-way for clinical content: we read notes, assessments, and treatment plans from the EHR.
+We do not push content back into the clinical chart, do not modify clinical documentation, and do not alter any record of care.
+This is a deliberate architectural choice — it keeps Lucida out of your clinicians' workflow and keeps your clinical record of truth intact.

-Which EHRs does Lucida support — and what if ours isn't listed?
+Which EHRs and systems do you support — and what if ours isn't listed?

 Can Lucida work with paper charts?

 Yes.
-For programs that still run on paper or scanned-PDF charts, we accept secure uploads of de-identified notes and ingest them via OCR + parsing pipeline.
-Scoring quality is equivalent to digital EHR ingestion — ASAM/LOCUS criteria don't care about the medium.
-The one caveat is that real-time scoring (inside the note, as the clinician writes) requires an EHR integration; paper workflows score at the batch or weekly level.
+For programs that still run on paper or scanned-PDF charts, we accept secure uploads and ingest them via OCR + parsing.
+The concurrent-review and MN-scoring quality is equivalent to digital EHR ingestion.
+The caveat is timing — paper workflows score at the batch or weekly level rather than in real time.

 How long does implementation take?